victorhearnyeates/three_node_elasticsearch/README.md

 Aside from that, if you want to run each node in its own terminal, simply copy each line out of `start.sh` into it's own terminal.

-The modules/ lib/ bin/ diredctories are all from elasticsearch and are under the Elastic licence.
+The modules, lib and bin directories are all from elasticsearch and are under the Elastic licence.